OG-JCR/OG-FrederickMD311/README.md

 ### Best Practices

-1. **Always test in a development environment first** before deploying to production
+1. **Always test in a test script first** before deploying to production
 2. **Document your changes** in code comments
 3. **Use descriptive field names** that clearly indicate the field's purpose
 4. **Keep field names consistent** across all systems (Form, GAB, EAM)